bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

     src: finn-mund-8q2r2XQpDO0-unsplash.jpg
 ---

 Paragraphs are the essential building blocks of text.
 Comfortable proportions and surrounding whitespace contribute to their legibility.
-The layout of other elements is related to them.
 {.p-first} <!--more-->

 ## Syntax